serradura/u-case/README.md

 A `Micro::Case::Result` stores the use cases output data.
 These are their main methods:
 - `#success?` returns true if is a successful result.
 - `#failure?` returns true if is an unsuccessful result.
+- `#use_case` returns the use case responsible for it.
+This feature is handy to handle a flow failure (this topic will be covered ahead).
+- `#type` a Symbol which gives meaning for the result, this is useful to declare different types of failures or success.
 - `#data` the result data itself.
-- `#type` a Symbol which gives meaning for the result, this is useful to declare different types of failures or success.
+- `#[]` and `#values_at` are shortcuts to access the `#data` values.
 - `#on_success` or `#on_failure` are hook methods that help you to define the application flow.
-- `#use_case` if is a failure result, the use case responsible for it will be accessible through this method.
-This feature is handy to handle a flow failure (this topic will be covered ahead).
 - `#then` this method will allow applying a new use case if the current result was a success.
 The idea of this feature is to allow the creation of dynamic flows.
-- `#[]` and `#values_at` are shortcuts to access the `#data` values.
+- `#transitions` returns an array with all of transformations wich a result [has during a flow](#how-to-understand-what-is-happening-during-a-flow-execution).

 > **Note:** for backward compatibility, you could use the `#value` method as an alias of `#data` method.